So you decided you need a break, and with great excitement, planned your vacation.

 If having your business work without you is what you’d like to aim for, these business systemisation strategies will get you there faster, leaving you with time to do more things you’d like to do.
 Concentrate on growing your business, so that you can start living the life you dreamed of before becoming your own boss.

-When things don’t run smoothly, and you find your business is a long way from where you want it to be, seek the help you need by booking a systems strategy session, and I’ll show you how to get started building a business that works without you.
+When things don’t run smoothly, and you find your business is a long way from where you want it to be, seek the help you need by booking a systems success call, and I’ll show you how to get started building a business that works without you.